INTRODUCTION In everyday life, we use so many products of different brands, inventions that are…

-Applications can be filed in either the Design Office in Kolkata or the branch offices of the Patent office in Delhi, Mumbai or Chennai.
-For e-filing, FAQs available at https://ipindiaonline.gov.in/eDesign1/faqs/index.html can be referred.
+Applications can be filed in either the Design Office in Kolkata or the branch offices of the Patent office in Delhi, Mumbai, or Chennai.

-- Is it necessary to have prototype article before applying for Design Registration?
+- Is it necessary to have a prototype article before applying for Design Registration?

-No, it’s not mandatory to have prototype.
-However, Design must be capable of being applied to article by an Industrial Process.
+No, it’s not mandatory to have a prototype.
+However, Design must be capable of being applied to an article by an Industrial Process.

-- What is the correct time to apply for Design Registration?
+- What is the correct time to apply for the Design Registration?

 Application for Design Registration must be filed before making the design available to the Public as not novel Design cannot be given registration.
 It is also to be noted that Design Registration is granted to whoever files the application first.

 - Ordinary application: An ordinary application does not claim priority.

 - Reciprocity application: In case the priority of a foreign application is to be claimed, it has to be done within six months of filing the foreign application.
 Such applications being filed in India are termed as reciprocal applications.
 This period of six months is not extendable.

 - What is considered to be Date of Registration in Designs?

 In the case of ordinary applications, the date of making the application for registration is the date of registration of the Design.